-A West Orange High School honors teacher -- who was chosen by other educators as Essex County "Teacher of the Year" last year -- was arrested Friday for having an alleged sexual relationship with a 15-year-old student.
+A West Orange High School honors teacher -- who was chosen by other educators as Essex County "Teacher of the Year" last year -- has been arrested Friday for having a sexual relationship with a 15-year-old student.

 Erica Depalo, 33, of Montclair, was arrested and charged with having a sexual relationship with a 15-year-old boy, who is a student at the high school.
 The relationship allegedly began in June and ended on Tuesday, according to the Essex County Prosecutor's Office.